Phanini/IPK2/README.md

 - If the protocol is not specified, then all will be printed out
 - **-n 10** (sets number of packets to be shown, if nothing is given then only one packet is shown as of **-n 1**)
 Arguments can be in any order

+# Example calls
+First list out your interfaces with:
+**./ipk-sniffer -i
+Then proceed to call some of these examples:

+Shows 5 first packets from any interface:
+**./ipk-sniffer -i any -n 5
+Shows 3 udp packets from any interface:
+** ./ipk-sniffer -i any --udp -n 3